Ridgeland

 hlg

-Heritage Library Genealogy & History Center
+Heritage Library History & Ancestry Research Center

 The Heritage Library offers research assistance on ancestry, along with classes and tours focused on Hilton Head Island’s history from prehistory to the modern era.
 The Heritage Library owns two historic sites, Ft.
 Mitchel and the Historic Zion Cemetery & Baynard Mausoleum.